-The Centre opens from 10.00 am to 4.00 pm Monday to Friday (excluding bank and public holidays).
+The Centre opens from 9.00 am to 4.00 pm Monday to Friday (excluding bank and public holidays).

-"My family has always supported WADE in the past.
-Indeed, 40 years ago when my sister and I were at The Holt, we volunteered at WADE.
-So when the time came for my parents to need help, I was particularly grateful to find WADE was there for us and the staff at WADE were still willing to go that extra mile - with a smile - to help us through a difficult time."
+"My family has always supported Wade in the past.
+Indeed, 40 years ago when my sister and I were at The Holt, we volunteered at Wade.
+So when the time came for my parents to need help, I was particularly grateful to find Wade was there for us and the staff at Wade were still willing to go that extra mile - with a smile - to help us through a difficult time."

-"Staff are very caring and it is a delight to come to WADE each week.
+"Staff are very caring and it is a delight to come to Wade each week.
 The members are so friendly and the food is excellent."

-"My husband and I would like to thank you for the excellent service you provide at WADE.
+"My husband and I would like to thank you for the excellent service you provide at Wade.
 Doreen has enjoyed coming to you and always raved about the lunches!
-We too have appreciated the break of a few hours that her days at WADE have afforded us."
+We too have appreciated the break of a few hours that her days at Wade have afforded us."

 Patricia Robson (daughter in-law)

-WADE was initially formed with the following aims:
+Wade was initially formed with the following aims:

-Over time, WADE has changed significantly, to cope with the changing needs of the members.
-It is a sad fact that isolation is becoming a big problem among the elderly as it can result in depression and related illnesses.
+Over time, Wade has changed significantly to cope with the changing needs of the members.
+It is now a widely accepted fact that isolation is is becoming a big problem among the elderly as it can result in depression and related illnesses.
 In these times many people are living well into their 90s, some with mobility issues or cognitive challenges.

-There is an excellent team of trained carers who, as well as looking after the varied daily needs of the members, arrange numerous activities such as seated exercises, flower arranging, quizzes and bingo.
+Our excellent team of trained carers who, as well as looking after the varied daily needs of the members, arrange numerous activities such as seated exercises, flower arranging, quizzes and bingo.
 There is also entertainment, especially musical, which is very popular.